Contrasting AST SpaceMobile (ASTS) & Its Rivals

-AST SpaceMobile (NASDAQ:ASTS – Get Rating) is one of 40 public companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare AST SpaceMobile to related businesses based on the strength of its risk, dividends, analyst recommendations, earnings, valuation, institutional ownership and profitability.
+AST SpaceMobile (NASDAQ:ASTS – Get Rating) is one of 40 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare AST SpaceMobile to similar companies based on the strength of its analyst recommendations, valuation, dividends, risk, institutional ownership, profitability and earnings.

+This table compares AST SpaceMobile and its competitors’ net margins, return on equity and return on assets.

+AST SpaceMobile has a beta of 0.63, suggesting that its share price is 37% less volatile than the S&P 500.
+Comparatively, AST SpaceMobile’s competitors have a beta of 1.40, suggesting that their average share price is 40% more volatile than the S&P 500.

 Institutional and Insider Ownership

 24.8% of AST SpaceMobile shares are owned by institutional investors.
 Comparatively, 53.6% of shares of all “Communication services, not elsewhere classified” companies are owned by institutional investors.
-19.4% of shares of all “Communication services, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+19.4% of shares of all “Communication services, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for AST SpaceMobile and its peers, as provided by MarketBeat.
+This is a summary of current ratings and target prices for AST SpaceMobile and its competitors, as reported by MarketBeat.com.

 |Sell Ratings